• Home

 • Share on LinkedIn

 These sourdough dinner rolls are so soft and fluffy!
+Make them quick and easy with discard or active starter.
 Their buttery texture will melt in your mouth and satisfy every taste bud.
 They pair perfectly with a good from-scratch dinner!

 Dinner Roll Goals